muj225/muj225.github.io/index.md

 ## Career Objectives

-I want to get exposure to different deal processes through my investment banking role at Deutsche Bank.
-Afterwards, I aim to pivot to an investing role where I can leverage my knowledge in company analysis to identify undervalued opportunities in the Industrials and Commodities spaces.
-Investing required discipline in terms of understanding what a business is truly worth and not what it's being marketed as.
-I'm excited to build this investor lens!
+Through my investment banking role at Deutsche Bank, I’m eager to gain exposure to a variety of deal processes and deepen my understanding of corporate finance.
+Longer term, I aim to transition into an investing role where I can apply my skills in company analysis to identify undervalued opportunities, particularly in the Industrials and Commodities sectors.
+I believe successful investing requires the discipline to assess a company’s intrinsic value - beyond how it's marketed - and I’m excited to continue developing that investor mindset.

 ---